hazelcast/hazelcast/hazelcast-documentation/src/HazelcastStabilizer/Provisioner.md

 ssh stabilizer@ip
 ```

-You can change the name of the created user to something else by setting the `USER=<somename>` property in the file `stabilizer.properties`.
+You can change the name of the created user to something else by setting the `USER=<somename>` property in the file `simulator.properties`.
 Be careful not to pick a name that is used on the target image, e.g. if you use `ec2-user/ubuntu`, and the
 default user of that image is `ec2-user/ubuntu`, then you can run into authentication problems.